 The visual symbol representing Om consists of three curves, one semicircle and a dot.

-1. The large bottom curve symbolises A (the waking state)
+The large bottom curve symbolises A (the waking state).

-2. The middle curve symbolises U (the dream state)
+The middle curve symbolises U (the dream state).

-3. The upper curve symbolises M (the deep state)
+The upper curve symbolises M (the deep state).

-4. The dot signifies Turiya (the fourth state of infinite consciousness - silence)
+The dot signifies Turiya (the fourth state of infinite consciousness – silence).

-5. The semicircle at the top separate the dot from the other 3 curves and represents Maya, which is the illusions and obstacles that keep us from ultimate realisation in the highest way.
+The semicircle at the top separates the cot from the other 3 curves, representing Maya.
+Maya is the illusions and obstacles that keep us from ultimate realisation in the highest way.

 Om and Ganesh

-You may not know this but the physical form of Lord Ganesh is actually thought to be the Om.
-When looking at the symbol you may see that the upper curve is seen as the face, the lower curve is the belly and the twisted curve on the right is actually seen as the trunk.
+You may not know this, but Om is the physical form of Lord Ganesh.
+The upper curve is the face, the lower curve is the belly, and the twisted curve on the right is the trunk.

-As we have established the Om syllable can be seen in sacred scriptures and texts, however, it is also commonly used in many other spiritual practices.
+As we have established, the Om syllable is in sacred scriptures and texts, however, it is also commonly used in many other spiritual practices.

-Om, Brahma and Chanting - Brahma is the first God in the Hindu triumvirate (the three gods who are responsible for the creation, sustaining and destruction of the world).
-There is a belief within Hinduism that Brahma's thoughts started a vibration that turned into the sound Om and lead to the creation of the world.
-So as we chant Om it is believed that the vibrations we create can also be linked back to the vibrations that created the world.
-So next time you find yourself chanting this powerful syllable think about this powerful connection you have with all that is.
+Brahma is the first God in the Hindu triumvirate (the three gods who are responsible for the creation, sustaining, and destruction of the world).
+There is a belief within Hinduism that Brahma’s thoughts started a vibration that turned into the sound Om, and this lead to the creation of the world.
+As we chant Om the vibrations we create can also be linked back to the vibrations that created the world.
+Next time you find yourself chanting this powerful syllable think about the powerful connection you have with all that is.

-As a symbol - The Om can be worn and put up around the home as a point of inspiration and a reminder of your spiritual practice.
-Wearing jewellery with this symbol is a great way to carry a reminder with you all day long.
-Your jewellery can be used as a reminder to pause, live mindfully and approach every situation with compassion and understanding of all that is.
-If you haven't already check out our blog about using items and association on your path to enlightenment here.
+The Om can be worn and put up around the home as a point of inspiration, and a reminder of your spiritual practice.
+Wearing jewelry with this symbol is a great way to carry a reminder with you all day long.
+Your jewelry can be used as a reminder to pause, live mindfully, and approach every situation with compassion and understanding of all that is.
+If you haven’t already click here to read our blog about using items and association on your path to enlightenment.